CasaJasmina/scrum/README.md

 * @thornet on Twitter
 * i.am.thornet [at] gmail [dot] com
-* or leave a comment in this Github issue!
+* or leave a comment [in this Github issue!](https://github.com/thornet/casajasmina/issues/17)

-[LINK to a Github issue on improving the scrum]